Song

 WAV files are not supported in FlatRedBall for music files.
 Instead, they are used by the SoundEffect and SoundEffectInstance classes.

-To play a song in Glue, drag+drop a file from disk into your Glue project on a Screen.
-It will play automatically when the screen loads.
-For more information about playing songs in Glue, see the Glue MP3 page.
+To play a song in code, drag+drop a file from disk into your FlatRedBall project on a Screen.
+When your game runs the song plays automatically when the screen loads.
+For more information about playing songs in Glue, see the MP3 page.

 Example - Manual Visual Studio/Code Loading and Playing